 Written by Charlotte Barry and Mike Jempson, this article appeared in Child Rights and the Media: Putting Children in the Right – Guidelines for Journalists and Media Professionals, a handbook produced by the International Federation of Journalists (IFJ).

 MAGIC – Media Activities and Good Ideas by, with and for Children (2001-2)

 As part of the follow-up the 1999 Oslo Challenge, PressWise and Media Action International were commissioned by UNICEF to develop an information resource about children and the media.
-The result was the MAGIC website, which contains a wealth of material from around the world.
-Designed for use by children, parents, teachers, media professionals, and policy-makers, the website features information from youth media projects in every continent, formal declarations about the media responsibilities towards children, an array of useful links, and a series of articles by PressWise Director Mike Jempson.
-An electronic MAGIC network has been established which enables media practitioners and young people from around the world to communicate with each other.
+The result was the MAGIC website, which contained a wealth of material from around the world.
+Designed for use by children, parents, teachers, media professionals, and policy-makers, the website featured information from youth media projects in every continent, formal declarations about the media responsibilities towards children, an array of useful links, and a series of articles by PressWise Director Mike Jempson.
+An electronic MAGIC network was established which enabled media practitioners and young people from around the world to communicate with each other.